Risa Hontiveros: 20th Congress (2025–2028)

 Upon the opening of the 20th Congress in July 2025, Hontiveros remained in the Senate minority bloc and was reappointed as a deputy minority leader by Senator Tito Sotto, who was elected as the new Minority Floor Leader.
-On September 8, 2025, she voted to oust Senator Chiz Escudero as Senate President, replacing him with Sotto.
+On September 8, 2025, she voted to oust Escudero as Senate President, replacing him with Sotto.
 As a result, she became a member of the new Senate majority bloc.
 A day later, she was named as a deputy majority floor leader, alongside Senator JV Ejercito, and the new chaiperson of the Senate Committee on Health and Demography.

 During the months-long flood control project controversy investigations which began in August 2025, Hontiveros questioned how select contractors were able to corner projects and escaped blacklisting, such as the case of the Discaya family's corporations.
-Hontiveros, while backing the order of President Marcos for lifestyle checks among officials, also echoed the call for the President to undergo a lifestyle check himself, and to reveal his SALN.
+Hontiveros, while backing the order of President Marcos for lifestyle checks among officials, also echoed the call for the President to undergo a lifestyle check himself, and to reveal his statement of assets, liabilities, and net worth.

-Hontiveros also exposed that only 2 of 254 flood control projects in Quezon city were approved because of the failures from the Department of Public Works and Highways (DPWH) to coordinate with the local government.
+Hontiveros also exposed that only 2 of 254 flood control projects in Quezon City were approved because of the failures from the Department of Public Works and Highways (DPWH) to coordinate with the local government.
 She also exposed the existence of ghosts projects in Metro Manila where at least two projects amounted to more than 100 million pesos, while criticizing DPWH officials for tampering and destroying corruption evidences.
-During the Senate investigations, the Discayas accidentally revealed that their corrupt practices with the DPWH which got them billions of pesos began in 2016 during the administration of former President Rodrigo Duterte.
+During the Senate investigations, the Discayas accidentally revealed that their corrupt practices with the DPWH which got them billions of pesos began in 2016 during the administration of former president Rodrigo Duterte.
 The exposé was backed by documents presented in a separate House investigation.
 Hontiveros lauded the public for scrutinizing the corruption scandal and pushed for "zero tolerance".
-Amid the public outrage, and revelations where some senators and congressmen were involved in the corruption scandal, the Senate leadership shifted, and pro-Duterte senator Rodante Marcoleta was replaced by senator Ping Lacson to chair the Senate blue ribbon investigations.
+Amid the public outrage, and revelations where some senators and congressmen were involved in the corruption scandal, the Senate leadership shifted, and pro-Duterte senator Rodante Marcoleta was replaced by senator Panfilo Lacson to chair the Senate blue ribbon investigations.
 Marcoleta criticized Lacson as the investigations found corruption connections with the Duterte administration.
 Marcoleta also insisted on the declaration of the Discaya couple as "state witnesses" and be granted protection on the expense of the government, despite them not meeting the requirements.

-Senator Hontiveros welcomed an independent probe for the flood control project anomalies and other related corruption cases, while pushing for the re-alignment of corruption-prone DPWH funds into public healthcare.
+Hontiveros welcomed an independent probe for the flood control project anomalies and other related corruption cases, while pushing for the re-alignment of corruption-prone DPWH funds into public healthcare.
 Due to the investigations, independent groups estimated that at least 1 trillion pesos were stolen by politicians and their allies through flood control projects, election campaign "donations", and other related means.
-In September 21, Senator Hontiveros was among the few senators who rallied with more than 100,000 protestors during the Trillion Peso March, a nationwide protest in response to the flood control controversy.
+In September 21, Hontiveros was among the few senators who rallied with more than 100,000 protestors during the Trillion Peso March, a nationwide protest in response to the flood control controversy.